-Prolonged friction from activities such as riding a bike, wearing tight clothes or underwear, and horseback riding may also cause contact dermatitis and vaginal itch.
+Prolonged friction from activities such as riding a bike, wearing tight pants or underwear, and horseback riding may also cause contact dermatitis and vaginal itch.

-The first line of treatment for genital lichen sclerosus is usually corticosteroids.
-If that doesn’t work, immune-modulating drugs may be prescribed.
-Untreated lichen sclerosus may lead to vaginal scarring, blistering, painful sex, and vulvar cancer.
+The first-line treatment for genital lichen sclerosus is usually corticosteroids.
+If that doesn’t work, your healthcare professional may recommend immune-modulating medication.

 - not using douches

 - washing the area at least once daily with unscented, plain soap or even just water

 - not using so-called “feminine hygiene” products like sprays and deodorants